Mari Gerekmezyan: Awards

 Gerekmezyan was awarded the Ankara Sculpture Exhibit Award for her Busts of Professor Neşet Omer and Professor Şekip Tunç in 1943.
 She earned the First Place Award at the Ankara State Fine Arts Exhibit for her Bust of poet Yahya Kemal Beyatlı in 1945.

 Relationship with Eyüboğlu

-While Gerekmezyan was a guest student at the sculpture division of Mimar Sinan Fine Arts University (formerly Fine Arts Academy, Istanbul), where she met Bedri Rahmi Eyüboğlu.
+While Gerekmezyan was a guest student at the sculpture division of Mimar Sinan Fine Arts University (formerly Fine Arts Academy, Istanbul), where she met Bedri Rahmi Eyüboğlu, a married instructor.
 Throughout the 1940s, Gerekmezyan assisted Bedri Rahmi Eyüboğlu in his artwork.
-The two would eventually fall in love.
+The two fell in love.
 Their relationship is compared to the likes of Auguste Rodin and Camille Claudel.
 Gerekmezyan had sculpted many busts of Eyüboğlu and Eyüboğlu likewise drew many sketches of Gerekmezyan.

 Eyüboğlu wrote his famous poem Karadut (Mulberry) for Mari Gerekmezyan after her death: